The von Neumann algebraic quantum group $\mathrm{SU}_q(1,1)\rtimes \mathbb{Z}_2$ and the DSSYK model: Reduction to the double-scaled SYK model

 Therefore, for $\epsilon = +1$, there is no constraint on $y$.
 Note that we get the same relation to classical coordinates as in \eqref{eq:rescaledClassicalrelation}, but now with the constraint $y \leq q\eta \xi$ for $\epsilon = -1$ and without any constraints for $\epsilon = +1$.
 These states correspond to the top two quadrants in Figure~\ref{fig:rescaledcoordinates}.\\

 Let us fix $\xi\in q^{2\Z}$ as our right boundary condition and consider the \textit{restricted $q$-lattice}

-where we identify $\chi = -\epsilon \eta^{-1}$.
+and we denote its elements by $(\chi, y)$, where we identify $\chi = -\epsilon \eta^{-1}$.
 In particular, positive values of $\chi$ correspond to vectors with $\epsilon = -1$, and the constraint $y \leq q\eta\xi$ for $\epsilon = -1$ is included in the definition of the lattice.
 Remember that we stated in Section~\ref{sec:classicalNormaliserandLiouvilleTheory} that matrix elements with $p_Lp_R > 0$ correspond to matrix elements for the normaliser.
 For the quantum group case, we also see that $\chi\xi > 0$ corresponds to $\epsilon =-1$.
 Next, we turn our vectors into functions on the lattice $\R_{q^2}^{2}(\xi)$ by considering the basis elements as the functions

 where $\delta_p(x)$ is the $q^2$-delta function \eqref{eq:qdeltafunction}.
-The inner product on the space of square-integrable functions $L^2(\R^2_q(\xi))$ is now induced by the orthonormality relations \eqref{eq:orthonormalityGauss} of the (rescaled) basis elements $\delta^{\epsilon, (st)}_{\eta,y,\xi}$, and is given by
+The inner product on the space of square-integrable functions $L^2(\R^2_{q^2}(\xi))$ is now induced by the orthonormality relations \eqref{eq:orthonormalityGauss} of the (rescaled) basis elements $\delta^{\epsilon, (st)}_{\eta,y,\xi}$, and is given by

 It can be noted that $(q\xi^{-1}\chi y;q^2)_{\infty}=0$ for $\chi > 0$ and $|\chi| y \geq q^{-1}\xi$.
 Therefore, the constraint $y\leq q\eta\xi$ for $\epsilon = -1$ is encoded into the measure of the inner product.
 If we define the shift operator $(\mathcal{T}_q.f)(\chi, y) = f(\chi, qy)$,\footnote{Although this shift operator itself is not well-defined on the lattice $\R^2_q(\xi)$, the square of this operator is.} then the action of the (non-symmetric) Casimir element \eqref{eq:CasimirElement} on this space of functions can be calculated from \eqref{eq:CasimiractionGauss} (in the rescaled coordinates) to be equal to